Odumodublvck

 Tochukwu Gbubemi Ojogwu (born 19 October 1993), known professionally as Odumodublvck (stylized in all caps), is a Nigerian rapper, singer and songwriter.
 He is known for his stage performances, genre-blend and often wearing the Okpu Agu hat.
-The Okpu-Agu is traditionally worn by warriors in Igbo land.
+The Okpu-Agu is traditionally worn by warriors in Igboland.
 Odumodublvck is a member of the hip-hop collective Anti World Gangstars.
 He currently resides in Abuja, Nigeria.
+He is regarded as one of the most influential figures in modern Nigerian hip-hop.

 Early life

 Hails from Delta State and born in Lagos, he relocated with his family to Abuja at the age of 7.
 He had his junior high education at Christ the King College at Gwagwalada Abuja, where he got the stage name "Odumodu" in his second year of junior high.
 He attended Bowen University for his first year of tertiary education, then left and finished up at the University of Lagos, Akoka.